This is the Eclipse Update Site for the AnBx IDE

 check that you have added the AnBxJ.jar file to the libraries of your project.

-If a reference to AnBxJ.jar is not present, select "Add External JARs ..." and select the location of your AnBxJ.jar file.
+If a reference to AnBxJ.jar is not present, click on "Classpath" and "Add External JARs ..." and select the location of your AnBxJ.jar file.

 The program is built automatically if the flag "Build automatically" (under the "Project" menu) is set (recommended option).